pachterlab/HSHMP_2022/nascent_vs_mature_examples/README.md

 $af quant --resolution cr-like -t $n_threads -i $out_dir/salmon_splici_ambiguous/ -o $out_dir/salmon_splici_ambiguous/quant/ --use-mtx --tg-map $t2gFile_salmon_splici
 cat $out_dir/salmon_splici_ambiguous/quant/alevin/quants_mat.mtx</pre>

 The UMI AAAAAATTTTTT, which is associated with the two reads: exon1 and intron, will be classified as "ambiguous".
+The read associated with exonoverlapintron will also be classified as "ambiguous".
 The remaining 4 reads are either spliced (exon2 and exon1exon2) or unspliced (exon1intron and intronexon2).